Aboriginal group files U.N. complaint over heritage bill - Up News Info

 Article content

-The state government said in a statement the draft bill allowed for areas of outstanding Aboriginal cultural heritage as determined by Aboriginal people to be declared as protected areas.
+The state government said in a statement on Wednesday that the draft bill allowed for areas of outstanding Aboriginal cultural heritage as determined by Aboriginal people to be declared as protected areas but did not specifically comment on the UN complaint.

 “This declaration gives special protection to these areas from activities that are likely to cause harm to that heritage,” it said.